LESSON 4: Basic Composition for Monochrome Photography

 1. The Rule of Thirds

-• Tip: For portraits, place the eyes on the top horizontal line.
-For landscapes, align the horizon along a line rather than in the center.
+Tip: For portraits you should place the eyes of your subject on the top horizontal line to create a strong connection with the viewer.
+For landscapes you should align the horizon along one of the horizontal lines rather than cutting the image in half by placing it in the center.

 2. Leading Lines